elliotec/ellio2/source/posts/2017-10-17-how-to-get-100-google-page-speed-score.html.markdown

 tags: performance, speed, blogging, google, seo
 published: true
 ---
+_Update 2018-01-26_: For all my Russian friends and readers, this post has been graciously translated into Russian at [HowToRecover.me](http://howtorecover.me/kak-polucit-pokazatel-skorosti-google)!

 ### Everyone hates slow websites.
 Everyone likes fast websites.

 I recently worked on a Google AMP (Accelerated Mobile Pages) project, which was created to mitigate bloated websites from being at the top of Google results on their mobile web index.
 I personally think AMP is a [bad](https://danielmiessler.com/blog/google-amp-not-good-thing/#gs.co7smnc) [thing](https://www.theregister.co.uk/2017/05/19open_source_insider_google_amp_bad_bad_bad/) [for us](https://daringfireball.net/linked/2017/01/17/schreiber-amp) but that's beside the point of this article.